 Evacuating During a Flood

 In most cases, it is best to hunker down in your home until the storm passes and the floodwater goes down.
 It can take days or weeks for flood water to recede, which is why it is important to have emergency supplies stockpiled.

 Even if you are prepared to stay in your flooded home, it isn’t always wise to.
 Stagnant floodwater can quickly turn toxic.
 Mold growth can start in as little as 24 hours – creating respiratory issues if inhaled.
 Thus, once the threat has passed, many people choose to leave their flooded homes.

 An evacuation order might also be placed if your home is flooded.
 Rescue workers will go door-to-door, evacuating people to shelters.
 You’ll be forced to evacuate, whether you want to or not.

 To make sure you are able to evacuate quickly and safely:

 - Pack Bug Out Bags ahead of time.

 - Consider buying a boat or raft to use for flood evacuation.

-- Keep whistles, flares, and neon paint to be used for signaling to rescue workers.
+- Keep whistles, flares, and neon paint (Amazon Links) to be used for signaling to rescue workers.